ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Math.rst

 ====================

 ..	index::
+    single: Math methods
 	single: random method
 	pair: Math; random method

 Games would be boring if the same thing happened each time you played the game.
 Games often use random numbers to generate different possibilities.
 You need to know how to use the ``Math.random()`` method to generate a random number.

 There are lots of mathematical methods that you might want to use in your programs like ``Math.abs`` (absolute value).
 These methods are in the ``Math`` class and are **static** (**class**) methods so that you can call them by just using ``ClassName.methodName``.

 .. note::